awariiim397/Java-programs/README.md

 # Java-programs
-This repository use for all simple java programs.
+This repository will use for all simple java programs.
+First program will be Calculator
+1. Calculator